lostintangent/gistpad-mcp/README.md

 ## 🏃 Getting started

-> The GistPad MCP server is built using Node.js and so before you perform the following steps, you need to ensure that you've got Node.js already installed.
+> ℹ️ The GistPad MCP server is built using Node.js and so before you perform the following steps, you need to ensure that you've got Node.js already installed.

-1. Generate a personal access token that includes only the `gist` scope by visiting https://github.com/settings/tokens/new
+1. Generate a personal access token that includes _only_ the `gist` scope: https://github.com/settings/tokens/new

 1. Add the equivalent of the following to your client's MCP config file (or via an "Add MCP server" GUI/TUI):

    ```json
    {
      "mcpServers": {